ForBioPhylogenomics/tutorials/week1_day2_morning/README.md

 	cd Day2Morning
 	```

-3. First we need to get a tree with bootstrap values for each individual loci<br>
+3. First we need to get a tree with bootstrap values for each individual loci.<br>

 	```
 	cd SingleGenes